 CLICK THE DONATE LINK!

-Download my studio rendition of the National Anthem.
+My studio version of the National Anthem.
+Thanks for your support!!

 "National Anthem Girl" Made History by Completing "Star Spangled Banner" Tour in All 50 States

 Janine Stange Marked Tennessee as 50th State with Performance for NFL's Titans Game